Blenderwizard/rtkit/README.md

 Congrats the rootkit has been installed!

 ## Uninstall
-To uninstall you need to unhide the module, the default to unhide the module command is `kill -65 1`.
+To uninstall you need to unhide the module, you can check if the module is hidden with `lsmod`.
+If the module is hiddent you can unhide it with `kill -65 1`.

 Then run `make uninstall`.